bioinformatics-workshop/Intro-to-R-ggplot2-2025/README.md

 - R and RStudio interface
 - R Syntax
 - Visualization using ggplot2
-- Visualization with esquisse

 # General Information
-**Date:** December 15, 2022
+**Date:** October 30, 2024
-**Time:** 1PM - 3PM
+**Time:** 1:15PM - 3PM
-**Location:** 104 Campbell Hall
+**Location:** 1102A Genomics Building
 **Format:** In-Person

->**Update:** Location changed to Genomics Auditorium 1102A

 # Registration
-Register for the workshop at: https://bit.ly/3h8bMtK
+Register for the workshop at: https://forms.gle/xgzzvSa7QgJPH2X28

 # Software installation
-For this workshop, you will need to install R and RStudio Desktop.
-See the installation instructions here: [Installing R](code/installing-R.md)
+We will be using OnDemand to access the cluster.
+There's no need to have R or RStudio installed on your computer.
+The only requirement is an up-to-date web browser and WiFi access.

 # Workshop Resources
 All materials for the workshop are available at the GitHub Repository: